Find a Church | Vacancies | Documents | Directory | Safeguarding | Contact

 Why encourage legacy giving at your church?

-Each year, around 4,000 people leave a gift in their will to their local church.
-These gifts help to fund mission and ministry projects, maintain beautiful church buildings, and can be an expression of gratitude and thanksgiving towards God.
-These gifts are life affirming, and are about the life of the individual and the relationship they have with their church.
+Each year, around 5,000 people leave a gift in their will to their local church.
+These gifts help to fund mission and ministry projects, maintain church buildings, and can be an expression of gratitude and thanksgiving towards God.
+These gifts are life-affirming and are about the life of the individual and the relationship they have with their church.

-Many supporters would like to know how they could leave a gift in their Will to their parish church, but may not know how or who to speak to.
-It is important for all churches to make information available, and to inspire members about the difference gifts in wills, no matter how large or small, can make.
+Many supporters would like to know how they could leave a gift in their will to their parish church, but may not know how or who to speak to.
+It is important for all churches to make information available, and to inspire members about the difference wills, no matter how large or small, can make.

 Why now?

-Throughout the recent pandemic, the legacy donations have proven to be one of the most resilient and reliable forms of charitable income.
-It has undoubtedly helped many charities and churches weather the crisis.
+Legacy donations are one of the most resilient and reliable forms of charitable income.
 With many people writing and updating their wills as an act of good financial stewardship, legacies are more relevant than ever before.

-The impact on people’s lives and livelihoods throughout the pandemic cannot be understated, and any conversations on charitable giving requires sensitivity.
-Many of us are aware of the immense outpouring of support for charities and churches, and a desire to support much loved causes in the community.
+Any conversations on charitable giving require sensitivity, but there are many resources and printed materials available to assist clergy and laity in doing this.
+There is an unrecognised level of support for charities and churches, and a desire to support much-loved causes in the community.
 People want to thank and support these causes and, for some, leaving a legacy is a way to communicate their ongoing support.

 What next?

 It is recommended that each PCC has its own unique Legacy Policy.
-This will help to ensure, amongst other things, that resources are available to individuals, outlining why legacies are so significant, and the way in which people can organise a legacy gift.
+This will help to ensure your church has the resources needed to support individuals, which will outline why legacies are so significant and the way in which people can organise a legacy gift.

 For more information, please click on the links below:

-And, don’t forget to incorporate your vision in to legacy messaging and communicate the impact that gifts in Wills can make on your church life, and for your church family.
+Don’t forget to incorporate your vision into your church’s legacy messaging and communicate the impact that gifts in wills can make on your church life and wider church family.